![[GoMLX Mascot]](gomlx_gopher2.jpg)

 To do machine learning based on neural networks and gradient descent one of the most important requirements is the ability to do mathematical computations (mostly matrix multiplications) fast.

 GoMLX is built on the concept of building "computation graphs", just-in-time compiling them and only then executing them to get the desired results.
-That means one has to write code that generates other type of code (computation graph) so to say.
-We do this because then we are able to execute it really fast using XLA and PJRT.
+That means one has to write code that generates another type of code (computation graph) so to say.
+We do this because then we are able to execute it really fast using XLA using various accelerators (GPU, TPUs, etc).

 For example, let's create a computation graph to sum two values: